If you've blocked our ad, please consider unblocking it.

 Unused monster history text that is the only outright confirmation of what "fallen down" monsters as discussed in Alphys's journals are.

 (It's a book labelled Monster History Part 6.)
 Read it Do not Unfortunately, monsters are not experienced with illness.
 However, when monsters are about to expire of age, they lie down, immobile.
 We call this state "Fallen Down."
 A person who has Fallen Down will soon perish.

 As this comes right after Napstablook's friend request in Hotland, it may have happened as a result of rejecting the request.
 In the final game, the friend request rejects itself regardless of your choice.

 METTATON has sent you a Mortal Enemy request.
 Congratulations!
 You are now Mortal Enemies with Mettaton.
 COOLSKELETON95 has posted a comment on this change.
 CONGRATULATIONS, YOU TWO!
 WISH YOU A LONG AND HORRIBLE RIVALRY.
 You rejected the request.
 METTATON has sent you an invitation to "Die."
 RSVP?
 Respond Ignore

 Found along the lines of the unused "Mortal Enemy request" text.
 Its purpose is unknown, but it could just be a humorous parody of Nature Valley brand granola bars.

 Art Club Room

-This message is shown if you look at the sign in the Art Club Room in Hotland (where the secret boss So Sorry can be found) on a genocide route.
+This message is shown if you read the sign in the art club room in Hotland (where the secret boss So Sorry can be found) on a genocide route.
 However, the entire second floor of Hotland is blocked off by a force field on a genocide route, making this impossible to see normally.